This article covers:

 - Groups - Allows the Instructor to place students into groups and assign them to certain assignments.
 For more information, click the link below:

-- Analytics - Displays all kinds of information for Instructors, such as Heat Maps of activity levels, Charts on how engaged students have been, Timelines of all/specific student activity, and the option to download these analytics.
+- Analytics - Displays all kinds of information for Instructors, such as Heat Maps of activity levels, Charts on how engaged students have been, Timelines of all/specific student activity, and the option to download analytics.

 This section allows Instructors to: